Camp Wallace

 Camp Wallace was a facility of the United States Army located near the unincorporated town of Grove in southeastern James City County in the Virginia Peninsula portion of the Hampton Roads region of Virginia in the United States.

-Camp Wallace served from 1918 to 1971 as satellite facility of the army base which became Fort Eustis.
-It was the first site of the Army's aerial tramway.
+Camp Wallace served from 1918 to 1971 as a satellite facility of the army base which became Fort Eustis.
+It was the first station of the Army's aerial tramway before it was moved to Fort Eustis in 1956.

 Camp Abraham Eustis

 During World War I, Camp Abraham Eustis was established by the United States Army in Warwick County, Virginia, in 1918.
 It encompassed historic Mulberry Island.
 In 1923, the Camp became Fort Eustis.
 The former Warwick County consolidated to become a part of the independent city of Newport News in 1958.
 Fort Eustis, near the southwestern edge of the city just east of the Lee Hall community, which remains as an important U.S. Army base in the 21st century.

 An outpost upriver

-A few miles upstream along the James River from the Warwick River and Mulberry Island, a satellite facility, Camp Wallace, was established in 1918 as the Upper Firing Range of for artillery training.
-Consisting of 30 barracks, six storehouses, and eight mess halls, it was located on 160 acre on the edge of Grove, west of Carter's Grove Plantation, south of U.S. Route 60, and east of the old Kingsmill Plantation in nearby James City County.
+A few miles upstream along the James River from the Warwick River and Mulberry Island, a satellite facility, Camp Wallace, was established in 1918 as the Upper Firing Range for artillery training.
+Camp Wallace had 30 66-man barracks, six storehouses, and eight mess halls, along with sewage, electricity, and a water system. it was located on 160 acre on the edge of Grove, west of Carter's Grove Plantation, south of U.S. Route 60, and east of the old Kingsmill Plantation in nearby James City County.

 Camp Wallace included some rugged terrain and bluffs overlooking the river.
 It was the site of anti-aircraft training during World War II.
 Many years later, the Army's aerial tramway was first erected at Camp Wallace and later moved to Fort Eustis near the Reserve Fleet for further testing.
 The purpose of the tramway was to provide cargo movement from ship-to-shore, shore-to-ship, and overland.
 The tramway supplemented beach and pier operations, used unloading points deemed unusable due to inadequate or non-navigable waters, or to traverse land that was otherwise impassable.